convatec-digital/security-compliance-2024/README.md

 We are standardizing usernames across our GitHub instance to streamline user management and enhance security protocols.

 *Username Format Requirements:*
-- For company employees: FirstnameLastnameCompany
+- For Convatec employees: FirstnameLastnameCvT
 - For vendors/contractors: FirstnameLastnameVendorName

 *Examples:*